willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 Cortana can be slow the first time she is invoked in a Mixed Reality Portal session.
 You can work around this by making sure "Let Cortana respond to Hey Cortana" under **Settings** > **Cortana** > **Talk to Cortana** is enabled.

 On some PCs, the default voice capture gain for your headset-connected microphone may be set too low.
 If you experience unreliable speech commands or dictation, you can try running the Microphone Setup troubleshooter.
-You can reach this troubleshooter through the **Settings** > **Time & Language** > **Speech**, then click "Get Started" in the "Microphone" section.
+You can reach this troubleshooter through the **Settings > Time & Language > Speech**, then select "Get Started" in the "Microphone" section.
 To affect the microphone you use for Windows Mixed Reality, you have to do this through the Desktop app in the Windows Mixed Reality home while wearing the headset.
 Select the appropriate endpoint in the troubleshooter wizard.

 ### I only have one audio headset and I want to use it for both Desktop and my headset